Charlotte Bronte celebrated her 200th birthday on 21st April this year.

 Branwell Bronte’s famous portrait of his sisters, hung in the NPG, shows a radiant Emily and a sour Charlotte who tried to suppress Wuthering Heights after Emily’s death on the grounds that it was a potboiler cashing in on her fame.

 The crease in the painting, from being folded on top of a wardrobe for years, creates a cracked line between Charlotte and Emily like the flawed love of sisters, loitering between envy and devotion.

 When her siblings died in their twenties, Charlotte lived on with her literary fame and serial obsessions with men who didn’t fancy her.

 Now our secrets hide in plain sight, under the cloak of irony and implausibility.
-My supercool friend’s perverse fixation with the British PM who looks like a pig; or my craze on the formerly fat Chancellor, demonised for his austerity diet, who now looks like Heathcliff’s anorexic brother after a year on the 5:2 diet.
+My supercool friend’s perverse fixation with the British PM who looks like a pig; or my craze on the formerly fat Chancellor, demonised for his austerity diet, who now looks like Dracula’s anorexic brother after a year on the 5:2 diet.

 Of course if they asked us out on a double date IRL, we’d laugh and run away.

 Poor Charlotte seemed to fall for every man who crossed her path, except her father’s curate whom she eventually gave in and married; promptly dying in childbirth.

 Four of her gushy schoolgirl letters to Monsieur Heger have survived; torn and taped back together.

 Maybe he wanted his descendants to ebay the anguished love letters?
 Perhaps he had some feelings for stunted Charlotte?
 Or he just didn’t get that much fan mail.